-However, basic skills errors must_be marked and children should be given time to polish their work using their purple polishing pen.
+However, basic skills errors must be marked and children should be given time to polish their work using their purple polishing pen.
+Spelling will be identified using the spelling code below and handwriting will be highlighted in pink and modelled for children to respond.

 In addition, regular written praise to highlight significant achievements should also be included in all books to help children identify when they are making significant gains in their learning.